Vetty Creations hand embroidery

 Writing and designing for other publications

-Yvette Stanton regularly contributes a wide range of needlework projects to Australia's internationally acclaimed embroidery magazines, such as Inspirations, Australian Homespun, Country Threads and Embroidery and Cross Stitch magazine.
+Yvette Stanton has contributed to a wide range of needlework projects to Australia's internationally acclaimed embroidery magazines, such as Inspirations, Australian Homespun, Embellish, Country Threads and Embroidery and Cross Stitch magazine.
 Yvette has also contributed to PieceWork (USA) and Finelines (USA) and Bordados Faciles (South America).
 We have provided a listing of her projects and articles in case you would like to check through your back issues.
-While Hardanger, Mountmellick and merezhka are her main focus, she also designs in a wide range of needlework styles including blackwork, Deerfield embroidery, naive stitcheries, cloth dolls, cross stitch, shadow work, patchwork and applique, candlewicking, and beading.
+While traditional whitework embroidery styles are her main focus, she has also designed in a wide range of needlework styles including blackwork, Deerfield embroidery, naive stitcheries, cloth dolls, cross stitch, shadow work, patchwork and applique, candlewicking, and beading.

 Teaching embroidery

-Yvette Stanton teaches embroidery around Australia at shops and needlework guild groups, and is an accredited tutor with the Embroiderers' Guild of NSW.
-Her class schedule is expanding each year, with many new class locations.
-Her teaching schedule is filled well in advance, so if you are interested in having Yvette teach at your shop or group, please get in early!
+Yvette Stanton teaches embroidery around Australia at shops and needlework guild groups, and has also taught at conferences in New Zealand and the US, and on international cruises.
+She is available for teaching and speaking in Australia and internationally.
+Because of her family commitments, Yvette limits the amount of teaching she does each year, and her teaching schedule is filled well in advance.
+If you are interested in having Yvette teach or speak at your conference, shop, guild or group, please get in early to avoid disappointment!

 The future

-Yvette has many more ideas for books on whitework embroidery and embroidery stitches.
+Yvette has many more ideas for embroidery books.
 She is continuing to teach, and looks forward to sharing whitework embroidery with many more people around the world.

 My embroidery is an act of worship to God, the ultimate creator.